Wineries in Osoyoos

 Typical of the Raj era so evident in India, Darjeeling is a special place that deserves a few days stay.
 The proud colonial buildings still stand in their unforgotten glory and are tastefully interspersed with vibrant temples and colourful shrines.
 This part of India produces some of the finest teas in the world and the industry is still going strong today.
 You can visit a tea planation and learn about the process before indulging in some of the best tea you will ever taste.
 People from all over the Himalayas have moved into the area to work the tea plantations and the town has rapidly become quite a vivacious mix of cultures and communities.

 Embarking on one of the many walking holidays in India is an exciting prospect.
 With such a different culture and diverse environment, incredible scenery and fascinating history, make sure you take your time exploring and making the most of every new experience and exciting adventure.
-Sit back and appreciate the strong will with which the country seems to stand still in time and hold onto its roots and yet conversely how it reaches out to embrace the changing times and make its way in the 21
+Sit back and appreciate the strong will with which the country seems to stand still in time and hold onto its roots and yet conversely how it reaches out to embrace the changing times and make its way in the 21st century.

 Canada: A Journey Through Stunning Nova Scotia